top of page

 We do what we’ve always done — not because it feels right, but because it feels familiar.

-Then something small begins to stir:
+Then something small begins to make itself known:

-a quiet ache, a persistent tiredness,
+a quiet ache,

 And maybe — even if you can’t explain why — you start to think: